ITU-BDSA2024-GROUP12/Chirp/docs/report.md

 The project includes a number of tests which cover functionality at different levels, ensuring the application is reliable from backend logic to user interactions.
 Where applicable these tests use in-memory database setups to simulate actual database behavior as well as an in-memory test server for front-end testing.
 The test suites are as follows:

-Author Repository Tests.
+**Author Repository Tests**.
 Tests the functionality of repository methods for managing authors.
 Examåples:
 * CreateAuthor: Ensures authors can be added to the database or throws exceptions for duplicates.
 * GetAuthorByEmail: Retrieves an author by email.
 * FollowUser/UnfollowUser: Verifies that users can follow and unfollow authors, handling edge cases (e.g., already following).

-Cheep Repository Tests.
+**Cheep Repository Tests**.
 Tests methods for managing Cheeps.
 Examples:
 * CreateCheep: Ensures a Cheep can be created if the author exists and validates character limits.
 * GetMessages: Tests pagination for retrieving Cheeps.
 * GetMessagesFromAuthor: Retrieves messages by a specific author.

-Integration Tests.
+**Integration Tests**.
 Tests end-to-end interactions within the application.
 Examples:
 * Public Timeline Access: Ensures users can view the public timeline.
 * Private Timeline Access: Verifies restricted timelines for specific users.

-UI Tests.
+**UI Tests**.
 Testing the front-end of the application via playwright.
 Examples:
 * RegisterTest: Verifies user registration works.
 * LoginAndOutTest: Tests login and logout functionality.
 * PostCheep: Ensures users can create Cheeps